 Established in 1921, the Royal Australian Air Force (RAAF) is the second-oldest independent Air Force in the world.

 Military aviation came of age during World War I when airships and early aircraft were principally used for reconnaissance.
-Australia’s four Australian Flying Corps (AFC) squadrons were part of the Australian Imperial Force (AIF) and were attached to larger British Royal Flying Corps / Royal Air Force formations.
+Australia’s eight Australian Flying Corps (AFC) squadrons were part of the Australian Imperial Force (AIF) and were attached to larger British Royal Flying Corps / Royal Air Force formations.

 During World War I, 800 officers and 2,840 men served in the AFC and 175 lost their lives.
-Many AFC veterans helped to lay the groundwork for the future Royal Australian Air Force and after the war; others would enter industry to make significant contributions to civil aviation.
+Many AFC veterans helped to lay the groundwork for the future Royal Australian Air Force and after the war others would enter industry to make significant contributions to civil aviation.

 In late 1944, the RAAF peaked at over 182,000 personnel and 6,200 aircraft in 61 squadrons.
 In 1945, Australia had the fourth-largest air force in the world (after the USA, USSR and UK).